Chapter 4

 Took note of where cricket and cicada song came from … Where they did not.

-Bird calls were common chatter or squabbles or the warning of a four-legged predator.
+Bird calls were common chatter, squabbles or the warning of a four-legged predator.

 Or the reaction to a strange, two-legged beast prowling below.

-The continued, soft cooing of doves in the branches above Eku’s head told him he was ibe-bonakalio.
+The continued, soft cooing of doves in the branches above gave Eku some degree of satisfaction.

 Human noses, being weak, needed assistance and Eku used his eyes to put his head where it was best to capture scents: fresh dung, fresh urine, the fresh musk a plant eater’s hoof left in the mud.

-On the northern end of the camp, the bank leveled and the water was shallow, bristled with water grass, dotted with white flowered lily pads.
+On the northern end of the camp, the bank leveled and the water was shallow, bristling with water grass and dotted with white flowering lily pads.

-Eku gracefully wound around thick trunks, stepping on roots.
+Eku gracefully wound around tree trunks and stepped on roots.

-Moved with serpentine grace below whitened boughs with many small twigs and tiny red buds that radiated out along the shoreside.
+Moved with serpentine grace below pale boughs that radiated out along the shoreside.

 The harsh cry of a grey ibis burst the silence.

-The cries of such birds carried far and signaled an alert hunter that water was near.
+The call of such a bird carried far and signaled an alert hunter that water was near.

-Eku crept across damp leaves and spotted the elegant, dark body hunched over in a stalking pose with the long beak ready.
+Eku crept silently across damp leaves to the shoreline and immediately spotted the dark body hunched over in a stalking pose, long beak ready to strike.

-The abrasive call of the ibis countered the musical chatter of a yellow canary flock, flitting about the pond-side branches.
+The abrasive call of the ibis was countered by musical chatter from yellow canaries, the flock flitting along pond-side branches.

-Forced to move away from the shoreline because of mud, Eku walked upright through mature forest, then re-approached shore to peer through branches with small, oval leaves.
+Forced to move away from the shoreline to remain unseen, Eku walked upright through mature forest, then re-approached the shoreline to peer through branches with small, narrow leaves yellow and brown, but twigs loaded with buds.

-Before him, in ankle-deep water: two contrasting storks.
+Before Eku, in shallow water: two contrasting storks.

 No doubt tolerating each others' presence because they sought different prey.

-The closer bird stood on stately, pink legs and had wings of white feathers with a touch of rose.
+The closer bird stood on stately, pink legs, the primary feathers of its wings a light pink, similar to flamingo.
 A knife-like yellow beak led to dark eyes that missed nothing.

 The second stork was of a similar size and shape, but with black wings and a white breast.
-An extended beak of banded orange and black matched the same pattern on its long and thin legs.
+An extended beak of bright orange and black bands matched the same pattern on its long and thin legs.

 Eku fervently wished he could use his ula-konto.